The Auraria Library is committed to providing all users with disabilities access to Library facilities, information resources, services and programs.

-The ADA Workroom is an open space available to all users with priority given to users with disabilities.
+The Assistive Technology Workroom is an open space available to all users with priority given to users with disabilities.
 In this room there is the following adaptive technology:

 - Video Phone Relay System I communication over video telephones via a sign language interpreter.

 - Topaz | desktop video magnifier

 There are four more assistive technology workstations throughout the Library:

 - South Computing (1)

 - 210H Group Study Room (Bookable at Book Study Rooms)

 These six assistive technology workstations have the following software: